Eigenvalue bounds for non-self-adjoint Schr\"odinger operators with non-trapping metrics: Introduction and statement of results

 Notice that in all the works described above the principal part of the operators considered has constant coefficients.
-It is nevertheless of significant interest to extend both types of results to the case of complex potential perturbations of the Laplace--Beltrami operator $\Delta_g$ considered on $\R^n$ or more generally, on a complete non-compact Riemannian manifold, generalizing the Euclidean structure near infinity.
+It is nevertheless of significant interest to extend both types of results to the case of complex potential perturbations of the Laplace--Beltrami operator $\Delta_g$ considered on $\R^n$ or more generally, on a class of complete non-compact Riemannian manifolds.

-Of particular interest here is the class of asymptotically conic manifolds, introduced by Melrose \cite{Melrose} and defined as follows.
-We say that $(M,g)$ is asymptotically conic if $M$ is the interior of a smooth compact manifold with boundary $\overline{M}$, $g$ is a smooth metric on $M$ such that there exists a smooth boundary defining function $x$ on $\overline{M}$ with $(M,g)$ isometric outside a compact set to $(0,\epsilon)_x\times \p \overline{M}$ with the metric
+The class we consider here is the class of \emph{asymptotically conic manifolds}, whose Riemannian metric outside a compact set is asymptotic to the end of a metric cone.
+Metric cones are Riemannian manifolds of the form $N \times (0, \infty)_r$ with metric $dr^2 + r^2 G$, for some metric $G$ on $N$.
+They were studied by Cheeger \cite{Ch} and Cheeger-Taylor \cite{CT} but have a long history going back to Sommerfeld \cite{Sommerfeld}.
+As defined by Melrose \cite{Melrose} (who used the term `scattering metric'), $(M,g)$ is \emph{asymptotically conic} if $M$ is the interior of a smooth compact manifold with boundary $\overline{M}$ and $g$ is a smooth metric on $M$ satisfying the following property: there exists a smooth boundary defining function\footnote{A boundary defining function is a non-negative smooth function $x$ such that $\pl\bbar{M}=x^{-1}(\{0\})$ and $dx|_{\pl M}$ does not vanish on $\pl \bbar{M}$.} $x$ on $\overline{M}$ such that $(M,g)$ is isometric outside a compact set to a collar $(0,\epsilon)_x\times \p \overline{M}$ equipped with the metric of the form